Ceelog/phpdoc-zh/src/book/com.md

 Neither instantiating static classes nor calling static methods is supported.

+Some .Net classes do not implement IDispatch, so while they can be instantiated, calling methods or accessing properties on these classes is not supported.

 > **Note**:
 >
 > You need to install the .Net runtime on your web server to take